Skip to content

 <label for="myfield"></label>

-Attributes that contains dashes - can be specified using underscores:
+Attributes that contain dashes - can be specified using underscores:

 >>> from htpy import form